-To give myself a starting point, I referred to the Software Development Life Cycle, which as “design” as a key starting point for build a piece of software (Amazon AWS, 2024).
-With the requirements already defined, I needed a design to work towards.
+To give myself a starting point, I referred to the Software Development Life Cycle, which has the “design” stage as one of the 1st stages (after planning), making it a key starting point for building a piece of software (Amazon AWS, 2024).
+With the requirements already defined (effectively acting as the planning stage), I needed a design to work towards.

 Existing product for inspiration